codetophel/codetophel/README.md

 - 👋 Hi, I’m @codetophel
-- 👀 I’m interested in ReactJs projects
+- 👀 Interested in ReactJs projects
-- 🌱 I’m currently learning TypeScript
+- 🌱 TypeScript
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ Looking to collaborate on open source projects
-- 📫 you can reach me by mailing nicodemusakande@gmail.com
+- 📫 nicodemusakande@gmail.com

 <!---
 codetophel/codetophel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.